Appeals court rules Mississippi extended election deadline for mail-in ballots is illegal

 A federal appeals court on Friday ruled that Mississippi's election law that allows mail ballots to come in up to five days after Election Day is illegal, because voters need to cast their ballots by Election Day.

-Mississippi is one of 18 states that let mail-in ballots come in after Election Day, if they are postmarked by Nov.
+Mississippi is one of 18 states that lets mail-in ballots come in after Election Day, if they are postmarked by Nov.
 5, per The Hill.
-The order has now been sent back to a lower court to determine whether the Mississippi statue will be blocked immediately, or if it is too late for the statue to be changed for the 2024 election.
+The order has now been sent back to a lower court to determine whether the Mississippi statute will be blocked immediately, or if it is too late for the statute to be changed for the 2024 election.

 The three-judge panel said Congress and federal law designate a single deadline for elections, and that day is the day that votes must be cast and received by election officials.